telafifi/CommercialPropertyFinanceScreening/README.md

-﻿# Commercial Property Financing Application Screening Tool Final Project for CIT 591 - Introduction to Software Development
+﻿# Commercial Property Financing Application Screening Tool

 The team developed a commercial property financing screening application for use by banks/lenders to evaluate the risks involved with a loan and calculate the interest rate on loans.
 This tool will extracts public data such as